 PRACTICAL APPLICATIONS FOR ORGANIZATIONS

 The results of this study show that individuals who engage in bullying in the workplace can transition to becoming victims themselves.
 The authors offer various practical applications surrounding these findings.
-For one, the authors suggest that organizations could start by mapping the factors that contribute to workplace bullying.
-Additionally, the authors suggest employing both bullying prevention training and conflict resolution training, as this approach addresses both the perpetrators and the victims of bullying.
+For one, the authors suggest that organizations should consider all aspects and participants of the bullying process – both the victims and and the bullies themselves.
+This may involve close examination of the factors and dynamics that contribute to the ongoing cycle of workplace bullying.
+Additionally, the authors suggest breaking the cycle of bullying through organizational interventions, such as conflict resolution training.
+This may help employees guide challenging interpersonal situations toward more productive outcomes.

 Vranjes, I., Elst, T. V., Griep, Y., De Witte, H., & Baillien, E. (2022).
 What Goes Around Comes Around: How Perpetrators of Workplace Bullying Become Targets Themselves.
 Group & Organization Management, December.